-On Monday, January 20, Philadelphia will come together to serve our community for Martin Luther King Jr Day.
+Looking for ways to join your community in service throughout the year?
 Below, you’ll find volunteer opportunities, along with service sites and locations, to engage with in the Greater Philadelphia Area—all curated by and with students.
-We’ve listed the opportunities in three categories:
+Read on to find a spot to serve near you.

 The Service: What started 20 years ago as a project in Philadelphia has grown into a national movement in hundreds of cities and towns, with more and more projects turning into ongoing programs and partnerships.

 The Location: See ongoing service opportunities across the city here.

 2. Student Spotlight: Ace Mentor Program with Kayla, Drexel ’23

 Service: ACE Mentor Program of America

 How Kayla Got Involved: I got involved with ACE the summer of my 10th grade year.
 Because I was interested in Architecture, I decided to try it.
 ACE stands for Architecture, Construction, and Engineering.
 They’re a mentoring program that helps students in Philly learn about the fields by providing them mentors from firms around the city.
 I’ve stayed with them since then and participated in events they’ve held.
 My mentor told me about their MLK Day of Service which I was excited for.

 What Kayla Enjoys Most About ACE: What I enjoy most about the place I serve is that we are building things that benefit the Philadelphia recreation centers.
 Last [time], we built trashcan enclosures so they wouldn’t fall.
 It was a great experience to learn about power tools and work as a team.

 How You Can Sign Up: If you’re interested in registering for ACE, sign up here.